 The Guaranteed Minimum Accumulation Benefit (GMAB) guarantees your account value will equal some fixed percentage (typically 100%) of premiums, less any annuity withdrawals, in the future if you stay in the contract and the account does not decrease to a value of zero.

-If your variable annuity is worth less than the minimum guaranteed amount at that date, the insurance company will add the difference.
+The insurance company will add the difference if your variable annuity is worth less than the minimum guaranteed amount at that date.

 Guaranteed Minimum Income Benefit

 The Guaranteed Minimum Income Benefit (GMIB) guarantees a minimum lifetime income in retirement.
 The GMIB benefit is similar to a Deferred Income Annuity in that you invest money now and annuitize in the future.
 Typically the annuity owner must elect the guaranteed income benefit when you buy the annuity and must annuitize your contract at a future date to use the benefit, similar to the two-tiered annuity.

 Guaranteed Lifetime Withdrawal Benefit

 The Guaranteed Lifetime Withdrawal Benefit (GLWB) guarantees you can make withdrawals for the rest of your life, up to a maximum percentage each year.